-Next, you will need to set the average daily budget you want to spend on your campaign and choose your bid strategy.
+Next, you will need to set the average budget you want to spend on your campaign and choose your bid strategy.

-If the budget for your ad campaign is greater and extensive, then the keywords you will be able to target in your ad groups can be much more general.
+If the budget for your ad campaign is greater then the keywords you will be able to target in your ad groups can be much more general.
 For example, “dog training classes” and “dog trainers.”
 These keywords are much less specific, in that they do not specify the type of training they are looking for or even a location.

 Need help implementing the perfect bidding strategy for your ad campaign?